 by Structured Settlement Watchdog®

-Are companies that sold investors structured settlement derivatives using the scam label " secondary market annuities" to blame for real life financial consequences to state insurance coffers, as investors complain to regulators when insurers stop payments due to contested or competing claims?
-The regulators then contact the insurers for a "what's up?", according to our sources.
+Are companies that marketed structured settlement receivables under the misleading term "secondary market annuities" responsible for the real financial repercussions on state insurance funds, as investors file complaints with regulators when insurers halt payments due to disputed or competing claims?

 - Annuity Straight Talk LLC, Montana [ via (1) SecondaryMarketAnnuities(dot)Net (2) DCF Exchange LLC (3) smasecureassets (dot)com which is listed as the only sponsor at time of posting].
 Annuity Straight Talk not only mentions but uses hypothetical examples of how it would apply.